New Treatments in Glaucoma

 With new research and advancements in technology becoming available each and every day, we strive to offer the newest, safest and most efficient instruments and procedures to our patients.
-Here are a few recent developments in the world of glaucoma treatment that we are happy to offer at Minnesota Eye Consultants.
+Here are a few recent developments in the world of glaucoma treatment that are now being offered at Minnesota Eye Consultants.

-GATT is a modified Trabeculectomy – a glaucoma procedure commonly performed at Minnesota Eye Consultants.
-A Trabeculectomy creates a new drainage system from the eye’s natural tissue for the aqueous humor (the transparent fluid within the eye that can cause high pressures) to exit, while the GATT procedure aims at enhancing the patient’s own natural drainage system.
+GATT is a modified Trabeculectomy – a glaucoma procedure commonly performed at MN Eye Consultants.
+A Trabeculectomy creates a new drainage system from the eye’s natural tissue for the aqueous humor to exit (the transparent fluid within the eye that can cause high pressures), while the GATT procedure aims at enhancing the patient’s own natural drainage system.
 Through a small incision, a tiny catheter is placed and rotated around the Schlemm’s canal 360 degrees.
-This minimally invasive surgery treats patients with open-angle glaucoma and is performed within our Ambulatory Surgery Centers.
+This minimally invasive surgery treats patients with open angle glaucoma and is performed within our Ambulatory Surgery Centers.